 You will be taught by professors who not only have PhDs, but also have more than 40 years of combined professional experience in criminal investigations, adult probation, corrections, substance abuse counseling and juvenile delinquency.
-You’ll learn to work as a team, gaining hands-on experience using some of the most technologically advanced criminal forensic equipment in the country with our Crime Scene Investigation House and Lab.
-You’ll take part in an internship to gain real-world experience, be provided with research opportunities to expand your leadership skills, and complete a capstone course project to bring it all together.
+You'll learn to work as a team, gaining hands-on experience using some of the most technologically advanced criminal forensic equipment in the country with our Crime Scene Investigation House and Lab.
+You'll take part in an internship within local, state, and federal criminal agencies nationwide to gain real-world experience; be provided with research opportunities to expand your leadership skills; and complete a capstone course project to bring it all together.

 This just in:

 Criminal justice major Nicki Kellogg presented a program on campus about human trafficking.

 Learn more about our CSI House.
 Read what students have to say about the new facility.

 Watch a night-time exercise in the CSI House and Professor Gaskew explain more about the criminal justice program.

 Students in our Criminal Justice Club are working with federal inmates to prepare them for their release.
 Read more